jackarailo/jackarailo.github.io/_posts/2019-04-24-Ubuntu_login.md

 1. Go to `/usr/share/plymouth/themes`
 2. Backup `default.grub`: `sudo cp default.grub default.grub.bak`
-3. Open `default.grub`: `sudo vim default.grub`:
+3. Open `default.grub`: `sudo vim default.grub`
 4. Edit `44,0,30` to the RGB color of your choice.
 Refer to [Color codes here](https://htmlcolorcodes.com/).
 I've used `114,114,114` for a dark grey.
-5. Save and close the file.
+5. Save and close the file
 5. run `sudo update-grub`
-6. reboot and your new GRUB color should be there.
+6. reboot and your new GRUB color should be there

 {% highlight bash %}
 if background_color 44,0,30,0; then